 Principal Judy Cooper joined Nexus in 2017 and is described as “very present and in the classrooms”.
 She leads a team of international teachers and, based on the high staff retention rates – there is just a 10% turnover for the 2019-20 academic year – teachers here are clearly happy in their job.

 This is an impressive set of results.
-Nexus is an inclusive and non-selective school, with a diverse group of learners who achieved an average of 33 points, 3.2 points above the global average.
-Four students (11%) of the cohort achieved 41 points.
-A pass rate of 75% is slightly below the global average, but an achievement of 41 points is significantly above the global average and places the students concerned among the top 5% of students worldwide.
-25% of the Diplomas awarded were bilingual, which is a considerable achievement.
+Nexus is an inclusive and non-selective school, with a diverse group of learners who achieved an average of 32 points, significantly above the global average of 29.62.

 Nexus students come from across the world; this particular cohort has nationals from Australia, Russia, China, Canada, Singapore, Malaysia, UK, Norway, India, Japan and Cambodia.
 Graduates have been accepted to London School of Economics (Accounting), University of York (Politics & History), and Nangyang Technology University (Artificial Intelligence), as well as universities across Europe, USA and Canada.